kiehozero/pands-project/README.md

 ### [Scatter](scatter.py) methodology

 Unlike either the histogram or the box-and-whisker chart, a scatter graph allows for the plotting of measurements based on multiple dimensions, as well more unique measurements to be displayed together.
-This script is purely a demonstration of [previous analysis](https://en.wikipedia.org/wiki/Iris_flower_data_set#/media/File:Iris_dataset_scatterplot.svg) done on this dataset, and my attempt to replicate it using the seaborn library.
->>> removed numPy from above so could use column references instead of slicing columns after the header and making the more code less difficult to read.
->>> Utilises pandas to prepare data, seaborn to access more advanced visuals, and matplot to actually create them
+This view generally provides a better view of data ranges where there may be overlapping measurements within the virginica and versicolor sets, provided you choose the icons and colours carefully to avoid conflicts.

 ### [Summary](summary.py) methodology

->>>
+>>> Prints a collection of

 ### [Pair-plot](pairplot.py) methodology

->>>
+This script is purely a demonstration of [previous analysis](https://en.wikipedia.org/wiki/Iris_flower_data_set#/media/File:Iris_dataset_scatterplot.svg) done on this dataset, and my attempt to replicate it using the seaborn library.
+Luckily the seaborn documentation in the References section includes this exact charts as one of the first examples, and it requires under ten lines of code to prepare.
+As it stands, this plot contains all of the previous visuals that were contained in the scatter and histogram output, and using even less code to do so.

+The practice of organising sixteen charts, with variable assigned along master x and y axes is an extremely effective way of viewing all data plotted together.
+It becomes very easy to spot which of the various variable combinations display the most or least correlation, and a simple line graph is used in place of scatter graphs where a variable would be otherwise plotted against each other (see the central top-left to bottom-right sequence).
+The one drawback to this view is that a dataset any larger than this, or containing more variables, might suffer from trying to fit too much into a small space.

 ## Software Packages